 She returned Emeka’s smile, took the bunch of keys he presented to her and walked round to the boot to get her bags.
 She hoped Idriss had noticed her new dress.
 When they were together, the whole five minutes of it, he loved seeing her in dresses that showed her legs.

 Inside the house, she went straight into the kitchen and set to work.
-She had started to season the whole chicken she bought from the Halal butcher when she heard the men’s laughter from the doorway.
+She had started to season the whole chicken she bought from the Halal butcher when she heard the men’s laughter.

 Earlier, whilst stroking Jadesola through the access panel of her incubator, she had received a text message from Emeka telling her Idriss had been discharged and asking for her help.
 She had hesitated at first because she hadn’t seen Idriss for nearly two weeks.
 And he had stopped asking for her to come in to brief him about the business, dealing with her father or James instead. ***

 Elicia picked up her bag and crept out of Idriss’ room, straight into the room next to his.
-She swore.
+She swore under her breath.
 How could she not have known that he wouldn’t come back from the hospital on his own?

 Reaching for the belt of her leather jacket, she belted it, covering the short, fitted black dress underneath.
 She would wait.
 The others would leave soon.
 He wouldn’t be able to resist her in this dress.
 Memories of him manhandling her in this dress surfaced and made her smile.
-Knowing him, he would be choked with excitement on seeing her.
+Knowing him, he would be gagging for it.
 She had gathered from eavesdropping on his conversation with Emeka at the hospital that her sister had parted with nothing.
 Their relationship had gone stale too.

 Anu had finished washing the plates and oven dishes when Emeka came in, grinning the way he usually did whenever he needed something.
 The men had left for Idriss’s bedroom after he finished his meal.